 How Does an IDA Work?

-Throughout the savings period, participants are required to make monthly deposits into their IDA from earned income meaning that the participant is employed.
+Throughout the savings period, participants are required to make deposits into their IDA from earned income meaning that the participant is employed.
 Participants are also required to complete financial literacy training which is a critical component as it teaches skills such as: creating and following a budget, owning and managing a bank account or credit card, credit counseling and credit repair, and guidance on refundable tax credits such as the Earned Income Tax Credit.
 Additionally, participants are required to attend asset-specific training.
 This training is focused on the participant's asset that they intend to purchase upon the completion of their IDA savings.

 Hard Work Pays Off